jramb/xlscripter/README.md

 The examples in here are usefull as they are and I am open to include more if you send me your stuff.

+Of course you could have a processor that mainly have other side-effects than outputing text, it's up to you.

 ## Build

 To build xlscripter I recommend `lein`.
 The result should (in this case)